Dean, Faculty of Culture and Society

 Hospitality marketing, organisational behaviour, service management, strategic human resource management, quantitative research methods.

-Chinese outbound market, customer expectation and satisfaction, service quality management, SMEs and tourism management, sustainable tourism management, quantitative and qualitative methods.
+Chinese outbound tourism market and tourism education, customer expectation and satisfaction, service quality management, SMEs and tourism management, sustainable tourism management, quantitative and qualitative methods.

 Festivalisation, cultural representation and diaspora (esp.
 Pacific), food and music (at) events, events and individual/collective identities, event management, social/cultural and political impacts of events, event policy, qualitative and ethnographic methodologies.